KogiMobileSAS/fastlane/README.md

 ### TestFlight

-If the project use TestFlight for beta distributions, you need to take extra care with the provisioning and code signing options in the xcode project, and additionally add the following lines to the AppFile in your project (you can find this file on your fastlane folder):
+If the project use TestFlight for beta distributions, you need to take extra care with the provisioning and code signing options in the xcode project, if your apple developer account has multiples teams you need to add the following line to the AppFile in your project, this will tell fastlane which team use. (you can find this file on your fastlane folder):

 ```
 itc_team_name "XXXXXX" #Paste Here your Development Team Name